u-adrian/PraktikumNN/README.md

 # PraktikumNN

 This Readme isn't meant as a summary of the project.
 Rather it is a short overview, so that you can understand the structure and code of this project more easily.
-If you doesn't read this on GitHub we encourage you to have a look at our [GitHub Repository](https://github.com/u-adrian/PraktikumNN).
+If you don't read this on GitHub we encourage you to have a look at our [GitHub Repository](https://github.com/u-adrian/PraktikumNN).

 ## Installation and Usage